 Auckland investors held a 43 per cent market share in property purchases, according to CoreLogic.
 First-home buyers don't have to be first-time owner-occupiers - they can buy a home and start renting it out, so the mortgage can be paid off without putting too much extra stress on their existing finances.
 That's where Squirrel Mortgages can step in.

 Whether you want to live in your first home, or you want to buy it as an investment (or even do a combination of those over time), we can help you to get the right mortgage for your needs.
 We can also give you investment advice, regarding great places to research in different price brackets, so your journey toward your first property won't be as stressful as you expected.
-To start that journey, get in touch today.
+With our mortgage calculators, you can calculate yourself how much you can borrow for a home loan and what your repayments would be.
+To start this journey, get in touch today.